Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients in close collaboration with designers to bring their ideas to reality.
+- Built and installed custom cabinets for residential customers Working closely with designers to bring their visions to reality.

-- Achieved successful completion of multiple remodeling projects within the timeframes specified while ensuring high-quality standards.
+- Completed multiple renovation projects within the specified timeframes, while maintaining high-quality standards.

-- Collaboration with other tradespeople at the construction site to assure smooth workflow and adherence to deadlines on projects.
+- Worked with other tradespeople on projects to make sure of a smooth process and compliance with deadlines on projects.

 5. Education

-Then, list your educational background related to carpentry.
-Include the name of the school, the degree or diploma earned (if relevant) and the year of your completion.
+Then, you should mention your education background that is related to carpentry.
+In this section, include the name of the institution, the degree/diploma you received (if relevant) and the date of completion.

 Example: